Calculate Weight-of-Evidence

 (String) One of "dict", "add", or "replace".
 Default is "dict", which creates a Weight-of-Evidence dictionary for each unique class across each variable in

-. "add" appends new "woe_*" columns to the input data frame (data
+predictors. "add" appends new "woe_*" columns to the input data frame (data), while "replace" replaces the variables passed topredictorswith the Weight-of-Evidence equivalents.

 Details